htlin222/FoundationOne-to-Oncoprinter/README.md

 - **Gene-Specific Analysis**: Analyze mutations for specific genes
 - **Clinical Data Integration**: Include clinical data in visualizations

+## Gene Co-mutation Analysis

+The project includes functionality to generate chord diagrams of gene co-mutations, providing visual insights into gene relationships.
+The diagram shows connections between genes that are mutated together in the same samples, with thicker lines indicating more frequent co-mutations.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## License

+[Specify your license here]